soderlind/passwp-posts/README.md

 # PassWP Posts

-A WordPress plugin that password protects all pages and posts except the front page.
-Logged-in users bypass the password protection automatically.
+A WordPress plugin for password protecting your site's content.
+Protect all pages and posts or only selected ones—logged-in users always bypass.

 ## Features